 As I alluded to earlier, some cases of Forgery are not a crime.
 The government in Brighton, Colorado has to prove every element of the crime at trial.
 If they cannot prove every aspect of crime of falsifying documents, then you must be found not guilty.
 For instance, the prosecutors have to show a jury that you intended to defraud the government or someone else.
 If that is not the case, then you should be found not guilty.

-So, if you have been charged with Forgery in Adams County, Colorado, call O'Malley and Sawyer at 303-830-0880 to speak immediately with one of our attorneys.
+So, if you have been charged with Forgery in Adams County, Colorado, call Sawyer Legal Group at 303-830-0880 to speak immediately with one of our attorneys.
 Together, we can protect your future.